 Get To Know Shayla Unik

-Shayla Unik Davis is the Director of Human Resources at Hamilton Anderson Associates, a minority owned Architect firm in downtown Detroit.
+Shayla Unik Davis is a certified Human Resources professional who's mission is to help, support and empower.
 Shayla was born and raised in the city of Detroit and is passionate about education and the importance of self-development.
 Due to her mother’s educational installment and expectation of higher learning, Shayla attended Martin Luther King Jr. Senior High School and then went on to obtain her Bachelor’s Degree from Alabama State University.
 The saying “A mind is a terrible thing to waste”, is not just a cliché to Shayla, she truly believes that through education, hard work and faith in God, all things are possible!

 Life has presented many challenges for Shayla.
 In 2012, being a single mom and wanting to provide a better life for her six-year-old daughter, she moved back to Alabama in hopes of starting a new life in the South.
 Through a few dead-end jobs, experiencing homelessness for six months, a failed marriage, and a newborn son, she decided to move back to Detroit in search of support from her family and a better way of life.
 According to Shayla, “I fought and cried at the notion I’ve failed at life, as a mother, daughter and a friend to many”.
 Through Shayla’s faith in God and determination to be a great mom, she knew things would get better.